EvictionLab/eviction-lab-website/content/eviction-tracking/connecticut.md

 1. Eviction filing data were collected by the [Connecticut Fair Housing Center](https://www.ctfairhousing.org/).
 Historical averages cover the years 2017-2019.

 {{%/ report_chart %}}

 {{% report_map shapes="/uploads/connecticut_shapes.json" data="/uploads/connecticut_map.csv" %}}

 # The geography of changes in eviction filings

 Connecticut is divided into eight counties.
 In each of those counties, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.<sup>1</sup>

 1. Eviction filing data were collected by the [Connecticut Fair Housing Center](https://www.ctfairhousing.org/).
 Historical averages cover the years 2017-2019.
-2. Tract racial percentages determined using American Community Survey (ACS) estimates for 2014–2018.
+2. Tract racial characteristics determined using American Community Survey (ACS) estimates for 2014–2018.

 {{%/ report_map %}}